enovz/APIs-based-on-directory-structure/README.md

 * Ability to work in a "one route/resource at a time" way, without having to define all the API routes, endpoints, logic, so on, but to simply create a folder named after a route/resource and give it a controller and middlewear.

-* Itention is not to create an API in this way, but simply to go from an idea of a API to a rough schema of the service.
+* Intention is not to create an API in this way, but simply to go from an idea of a API to a rough schema of the service.
 With a schema we can refactor and refine the idea an implemetations of the idea.